U.S. judoka expelled from Games for eating marijuana

 While it is generally accepted that cannabis is unlikely to give athletes a performance advantage in fast-paced sports, some experts say it could prove helpful in sports like shooting or golf where a steady hand is needed.

-Belarussian hammer thrower Ivan Tsikhan and Moroccan runner Amine Laalou were also ruled out with the International Association of Athletics Federations (IAAF) saying they had been charged with anti-doping rule violations.

-Several other athletes, including Brazilian rower Kissya Cataldo da Costa who was expelled for failing a dope test for the blood-boosting EPO, have been sent home by their own federations.

-Delpopolo is set to leave London for the United States on Tuesday where he will attempt to piece his career back together.
+Delpopolo is set to leave London for the United States on Tuesday.

-The stockily built blond-haired judoka, who only narrowly missed out on a place in the semi-finals of the 73kg category, told Reuters last week how he was aiming for the 2016 Games in Rio, and cheerfully looked to the future when talking about prospects for U.S. judo.

-“It’s not an old team but it’s not exactly a young team either, so I think it depends on what we’re all going to do.
-If we all stay, look out,” he said.

 Additional reporting by Kate Kelland and Steve Keating, editing by Peter Millership